Jacqui advises on disputes, investigations and corporate crime, with particular expertise in anti-bribery and compliance issues.

 Jacqui has a track record in assisting clients to resolve disputes and regulatory investigations, and manage reputationally significant legal and compliance risks.

 Co-head of the firm’s Australian corporate crime & investigations practice, clients praise Jacqui’s “fantastic global knowledge” and find it "reassuring to have someone local with that exposure and experience available."

 Across her disputes and investigations work, many of Jacqui’s matters have a multi-jurisdictional dimension.
 She has advised on issues arising in countries across Asia, UK, US, Middle East and Africa.
-She assists clients across a range of regulated sectors address contentious and sensitive issues, including in high-profile settings like Royal Commissions and public inquiries.
+She assists clients across a range of regulated sectors addressing contentious and sensitive issues, including in high-profile settings like Royal Commissions, public inquiries and major litigation.